oliviercreurer/compass/README.md

 __*Params*__

-Head to Norns' `params` menu for additional script parameters like rec and overdub levels, pan positions, rate slew, etc. All params (except for `INPUT`) can be midi-mapped.
+Head to Norns' `params` menu for additional script parameters like record and overdub levels, pan positions, rate slew, etc. All params (except for `input`) can be midi-mapped.